-Samuel Burns of Cladymore appears on the marriage certificate as the father of William Burns who married Jane Locke on 9th May 1867 at Tullyvallen Meeting House in the Parish of Newtownhamilton, Co Armagh.
+Samuel Burns appears on the marriage certificate as the father of William Burns who married Jane Locke on 9th May 1867 at Tullyvallen Meeting House in the Parish of Newtownhamilton, Co Armagh.
 The only details given are that he was a weaver, like his son William.
 William’s address is given as Cladymore in the Parish of Kilcluney, County Armagh.

 It is possible that David Burns was a descendant of the Burns family of Brackley, as there are members of that family living in the same area as William.
 The Burns family came to Brackley from Ayrshire circa 1750 and descendants of that family are still living on the same plot of land.